ericpko/dotfiles/README.md

 1. brew install helix
 1. brew install starship
 1. brew install koekeishiya/formulae/[skhd](https://github.com/koekeishiya/skhd) or brew install --cask thor
+  - Maybe don't need this anymore and just use Raycast?
 1. brew install --cask zed@preview
   - open zed and install the CLI so zed can be opened from the terminal.
 1. clone this repo into $HOME/Developer and copy dotfiles into correct places